rovedajr/rovedajr/README.md

 ### Hi there 👋 🇬🇧

-This is my little collection of repos.
+This is my small collection of repos.
 Most of them are about HTML, CSS and JS but you can also find one or other Python repo around.

 I am currently working on front-end using Wordpress as the main technology.